Select a single cell, a range of adjacent cells, or multiple non-adjacent ranges of cells.

 Possible values of

-range- Multiple cells within a single range can be selected.
+range- You can select multiple cells within a single rangeselected.

 You may want to delete, format, or otherwise change the selected cells.
 For example, you can change a value or add CSS classes to the selected cells using the demo below.

-The background color can be easily changed using CSS styles.
+You can easily change the background color, using CSS styles.
 The main, light blue background color is defined in the

 For non-adjacent selection, multiple classes are making each level a bit darker.
 These classes are called

 Unfortunately, there is no easy way to change the border color of the selection.

 When you use keyboard navigation to cross an edge of the grid, you can set cell selection to jump to the opposite edge.

 To enable jumping across the left and right edges: